Bluekoekj/bluekoekj.github.io/photography.md

 ## Photography

-If you have seen my readme.md, you would have seen that I like taking lots of photos!
+If you have seen my readme.md, you would have seen that I like taking lots of photos and videos

+### NOTE: This page is EXTREMELY long and I am not even exaggreating!
+If you want to go home, <a href="/">press here

 Here are some of them:

 ![SUNP0003](https://user-images.githubusercontent.com/105518107/170265980-831509e2-a7d6-42f5-a132-39e0c9c73bbf.JPG)